 Sujay Jaswa was a principal at New Enterprise Associates before joining Dropbox.
 At Dropbox, Sujay created and led Dropbox’s global business and global finance organizations, including 20 acquisitions, and hired 500 employees in seven global offices.
 Now, Sujay is the managing partner at WndrCo, a holding company that invests in, acquires, develops, and operates consumer technology businesses.
-Here, he gives us insight into growing an early-stage business.
+Here, he gives us insight into how to scale your business successfully.

 I had been at NEA for a couple of years, as a venture capitalist.
 The second company I ever invested in sold the company to Disney 9 months after we invested, for something around $650 million dollars.
 So they had a party, and their great, charismatic leader gets up in front of all these employees and delivers just a phenomenal speech and at the end of it he says, “I have to thank five people,” and he thanks the four founders and me.

 It was interesting because that should have been like, a really wonderful moment and instead, I honestly felt like a total fraud because I actually hadn’t done anything.
 I had given money, but I didn’t feel like I had materially contributed to what the company became as compared to those 500 people who were working day and night to make this thing happen.
 And so that kind of put the bug in me to go try to do something.

 There was a lot of work to be done.
 The company was, call it 30 people.
 The first day I got to the office, I showed up at 10, nobody else showed up until noon.
 Everything was surprising back then.
 Anybody could walk into the office.
 We had a server closet that anyone could go into and just take it if they wanted.
 I mean, it was awesome.
 It was completely unstructured.
 I was the “adult supervision,” and I was 30-years-old.